 /Users/JSmith/ (except its default subfolders)

+Observing all these rules will prevent headaches in the future.
 If you find you must access any of the Mac OS X only folders while in 9 or running an application in Classic,return to X, and quit Classic and repair permissions (links to Apple knowledgebase explaining how to repair permissions)

 Now that you know the files that are safe to delete or move, you can consider additional reasons why your hard disk may fill up.
 I've also written a tip on that which is mirrored below: